redhat-cop/openshift-toolkit/quota-management/README.md

 ### Apply Quota Tier Profiles

-When set up as above, our _tier profiles_ may be easily applied, reapplied, and overlayed on top of eachother.
+When set up as above, our _tier profiles_ may be easily applied, reapplied, and overlayed on top of each other.
 Let's look at an example.

 A user wants to create a new project, and does so via `oc new-project myapp-space`.

 A `cluster-admin` can then simply go in and apply the small quota to that project in order to limit resource consumption in that new project.

 ```
-$ oc apply -f file/quota-small.yml -n myapp-space
+$ oc apply -f files/quota-small.yml -n myapp-space
 resourcequota "quota" created
 resourcequota "burst-quota" created
 limitrange "limits" created